Flight Safety and Regulations

 - No person operating any unmanned free balloon may allow an object to be dropped therefrom, if such action creates a hazard to other persons or their property.

 If any of the above regulations from Part 101.1 (above) are not met (ex: payload is heavier than 6 lbs.), then FAA Regulation Part 101 Subpart D also applies.
 We make sure to abide by the above Part 101.1 rules above, thus we are not required to comply with Subpart D, but we still review and follow many of the Subpart D protocols as an extra precaution.
-We work closely with the FAA’s Tactical Operations Support Group, the FAA’s Rochester NY Flight Standards District Office (FSDO) and the FAA’s Cleveland Center (ZOB) Air Route Traffic Control Center (ARTCC).
+We work closely with the FAA’s Tactical Operations Support Group, the FAA’s Rochester NY Flight Standards District Office (FSDO), the FAA’s Cleveland Center (ZOB) Air Route Traffic Control Center (ARTCC), the FAA’s Boston Center (ZBW) Air Route Traffic Control Center (ARTCC) and the FAA’s New York Center (ZNY) Air Route Traffic Control Center.
 Some of the extra protocols of Subpart D that we optionally follow by our choice are:

 - Our balloon envelope is equipped with a radar reflective device that will present an echo to surface radar operating in the 200 MHz to 2700 MHz frequency range.

-- We do not operate before sunrise or after sunset.
+- We do not typically operate before sunrise or after sunset.
+If we do, we include high visibility strobe lights on our payload(s).

 - We do not use a trailing antenna.